Thorium/ClearBank.Net/Readme.md

 ## 2. Configure the Certificate -tab

-Use e.g. new self-signed sertificate, but the PEM format has to be selected.
+For example, use a new self-signed certificate, but the PEM format has to be selected.

 Download the certificate, a PEM-file.